Lacerta OB1

 The Lacerta OB1 region is a collection of faint nebular filaments and young, hot stars grouped into an OB association, known as Lacerta OB1; the system is named after the constellation in which it is visible, that of Lacerta.

-With a distance of just 370 parsecs (1,200 light-years), Lacerta OB1 appears as one of the closest OB associations to the Solar System, along with the local associations Scorpius–Centaurus, Perseus OB3, and Vela OB2; these, along with others at slightly greater distances, form the Gould Belt, a bright ring of young, massive stars developing along an immense expanding ring of gas known as the Lindblad Ring.
+With a distance of just 370 pc, Lacerta OB1 appears as one of the closest OB associations to the Solar System, along with the local associations Scorpius–Centaurus, Perseus OB3, and Vela OB2; these, along with others at slightly greater distances, form the Gould Belt, a bright ring of young, massive stars developing along an immense expanding ring of gas known as the Lindblad Ring.

 Lacerta OB1 is an excellent example of a young, relatively compact stellar association where star formation processes are nearing complete exhaustion; its proximity and position far from the galactic plane and its sources of disturbance due to the overlap of multiple structures along the same line of sight make it an easily studied research field.

 Observation

 Map of the Lacerta OB1 region.

-The Lac OB1 association region extends across the southern part of its host constellation, partially spilling into the neighboring Andromeda, in an area of the sky that is little-known and rarely explored by amateurs due to its faintness and lack of easily observable objects; in amateur observations, the only components directly visible are the stellar ones: the association's stars have an apparent magnitude ranging from fourth to ninth magnitude.
+The Lac OB1 association region extends across the southern part of its host constellation, partially spilling into the neighboring constellation of Andromeda, in an area of the sky that is little-known and rarely explored by amateurs due to its faintness and lack of easily observable objects; in amateur observations, only the stellar components are directly visible: the association's stars have an apparent magnitude ranging from fourth to ninth magnitude.
 The brightest components are easily distinguishable even with the naked eye on a particularly dark night and are recognized as members due to their markedly bluish color; this handful of stars observable without instruments, about a dozen or slightly more, show almost no concentration, appearing instead scattered among the surrounding star fields.

 The brightest component is 6 Lacertae, with a magnitude of 4.51, followed by 10 Lacertae, with a magnitude of 4.88, and other stars of fifth magnitude.
 With binoculars, the number of bluish components increases significantly, while a slight concentration of sixth- and seventh-magnitude stars becomes evident, scattered within a radius of several degrees around 10 Lacertae.
 No trace of nebulosity appears either with binoculars or a small telescope.

 The nebular filaments, mostly dark or faintly luminous, are evident only in long-exposure astronomical photographs and are also concentrated around the star 10 Lacertae; some filaments appear illuminated by nearby stars, as in the case of vdB 158, visible several degrees northeast of 2 Andromedae.

 The declination of this region is strongly northern; this allows for easy observation especially from terrestrial regions north of the equator, while from the Southern Hemisphere visibility is limited to tropical and subtropical regions.
 The best period for evening observation falls in the autumn months for the Northern Hemisphere, although it is easily locatable throughout the period from August to January.